Gluten-Free Blueberry Lemon Breakfast Casserole

 a pan of gluten-free blueberry breakfast casserole

-Gluten-Free Blueberry Lemon Breakfast Casserole with a crumb topping and a sweet and tangy vanilla lemon glaze.
-The recipe also has a dairy-free option.
+This Gluten-Free Blueberry Lemon Breakfast Casserole features a delicious crumb topping and a sweet and tangy vanilla lemon glaze.

 Ingredients